Premature Ovarian Failure or Primary Ovarian Insufficiency (POF OR POI)Dr Asha S Vijay

 Certain factors increase your risk of developing primary ovarian insufficiency:

-- Age Factor: The risk of POI is high in women of age between ages 35 and 40.
-Rarely in women before age 30, but primary ovarian insufficiency possible in younger ladies and even in teenagers.
+• Age Factor: The risk of POI is high in women of age between ages 35 and 40.
+Rarely in women before age 30, but primary ovarian insufficiency is possible in younger ladies and even in teenagers.

 Complications of Primary Ovarian Insufficiency include:

-- Infertility: Inability to urge pregnant is often a complication of primary ovarian insufficiency.
-In rare cases, pregnancy is possible until the eggs depleted.
+• Infertility: Inability to urge pregnant is often a complication of primary ovarian insufficiency.
+In rare cases, pregnancy is possible until the eggs are depleted.

 How is POF or POI Diagnosed?

-POF or POI diagnosis is made based on clinical assessment, blood tests; to look at hormone levels, antibodies, & genetic tests and an ultrasound scan of the ovaries to evaluate the structure of the ovaries & uterus.
+POF or POI diagnosis is made based on clinical assessment, blood tests; to look at hormone levels, antibodies, & genetic tests, and an ultrasound scan of the ovaries to evaluate the ovaries & uterus.

 How is it treated?

 POF or POI is permanent.
-The treatment is on replacing the hormones that the ovaries no longer produce such as estrogen & progesterone.
+The treatment replaces the ovaries no longer produced, such as estrogen & progesterone.
 HRT-Hormone Replacement Therapy could help with menopausal symptoms.

 POF or POI and pregnancy

 POF or POI affects 1% of young women.
 It seriously interfaces with fertility and family planning.
 Pregnancy is, however, possible through assisted conception, with success rates up to 35%, depending on various factors such as to cause of POF or POI, treatment type & woman’s age.
-Egg donation & IVF offer POF or POI affected women with the best chances of conception.
+Egg donation & IVF offer POF or POI-affected women the best chances of conception.